glossd/fetch/README.md

 }))
 http.ListenAndServe(":8080", nil)
 ```
-If you don't need request or response body, you can use `any` to fit the function signature.
-However, `fetch.Empty` will completely ignore the request or response body.
+If you have empty request or response body or you want to ignore them, use  `fetch.Empty`:
 ```go
 http.HandleFunc("/default-pet", fetch.ToHandlerFunc(func(_ fetch.Empty) (Pet, error) {
     return Pet{Name: "Teddy"}, nil